Quantum Critical Collapse Abhors a Naked Singularity: Discussion and Outlook

-These conclusions are extracted through analytically tractable CSS critical spacetimes; yet for $D \geq 4$, the true critical spacetimes of the Einstein-scalar system are DSS~\cite{Gundlach:2025yjee}.
-Our scaling arguments still apply, where CSS growth $e^{(D-2)T}$ is modulated by a bounded periodic function of the echoing period.
-This periodic modulation does not enhance the net growth, so the competition between the classical unstable mode and the quantum growing mode, and the threshold shift and mass gap, persist in the DSS case.
+Finally, these lessons are extracted from CSS critical spacetimes, whereas for $D\geq 4$ the true Einstein-scalar critical solutions are DSS~\cite{Gundlach:2025yjee}.
+Nevertheless, the same scaling logic should continue to apply: the growth $e^{(D-2)T}$ is then multiplied by a bounded periodic modulation in the echoing variable.
+Such modulation neither enhances nor diminishes the overall growth, nor does it remove the competition between the classical unstable mode and the quantum growing mode.
+We therefore expect the threshold shift and the quantum-induced mass-gap mechanism to persist in the DSS case as well.

-Second, the threshold shift and the quantum-induced mass gap indeed mirror classical Type I systems (e.g., massive-scalar and Einstein-Yang-Mills collapse~\cite{Brady:1997fj, Choptuik:1996yg}), when a dynamically relevant scale breaks exact self-similarity.
-The black hole mass near threshold plateaus at a finite universal value, independent of the initial data.
+\paragraph{\textbf{What sets the physical scale of the mass gap?}} In the scale-free Einstein-scalar toy models studied here, the semiclassical mass gap scales parametrically as \be M_{\rm gap}\propto \sqrt{\hbar}, \ee so one might expect the resulting mass gap to lie near the Planck scale, rendering the semiclassical analysis questionable and seemingly irrelevant for any cosmological applications.
+However, the key is that the proportionality coefficient is not universal: it depends on the background solution and on the relative strength of the perturbation profiles entering the horizon-tracing condition.
+Accordingly, the statement that the gap is ``Planckian" should be understood only as a parametric statement within a scale-free model.
+By itself, the near-critical self-similar region does not determine the absolute physical scale.
+That scale is fixed only after matching the near-critical patch to a non-scale-free environment through boundary data or through an external scale.

-Physically, quantum vacuum polarization furnishes the new scale: $\hbar$ introduces a genuine growing mode that competes with the classical one until nonlinear effects dominate.
-Because vacuum polarization is generic to quantum matter, the new scale it provides is universally present in all matter systems; accordingly, it is natural to expect that any Type II collapse may generically exhibit Type I behavior once quantum effects are included: intuitively, quantum corrections tend to shield the would-be singularity and facilitate horizon formation, thereby lowering the critical threshold \cite{Tomasevic:2025clf}.
+In the $2+1$-dimensional Garfinkle example, this is precisely where $\Lambda$ matters.
+The shielding mechanism itself does not rely on the cosmological constant at leading self-similar order.
+But $\Lambda$ enters the quasi-CSS completion that connects the local self-similar interior to the full physical collapse spacetime, and it can therefore affect the physical normalization of both the threshold shift and the mass gap through matching and boundary conditions.
+This illustrates why the universal mechanism is more robust than the absolute numerical value of $M_{\rm gap}$.